3-game Mets-Nationals series off after positive COVID tests

 The Nationals announced the postponement of games scheduled for Saturday and Sunday at Nationals Park, saying the decision was “due to continued follow-up testing and contact tracing involving members of the Nationals organization.”

-The opening day game in Washington on Thursday night already had been put off, just hours before it was supposed to begin, with Max Scherzer pitching for the Nationals against Jacob deGrom of the Mets in a matchup between the recipients of a combined five Cy Young Awards.
+The opening day game in Washington on Thursday night already had been put off, just hours before it was supposed to begin with Max Scherzer pitching for the Nationals against Jacob deGrom of the Mets in a matchup between the recipients of a combined five Cy Young Awards.

-At least three Nationals players have tested positive for COVID-19, the illness caused by the novel coronavirus.
+At least three Nationals players have tested positive since Monday for COVID-19, the illness caused by the novel coronavirus.

+Major League Baseball and the players’ union issued a testing update Friday, saying there were four new positive tests — three players and one staff member — from the 14,354 tests administered over the past week across all of the sport, a 0.03% rate.

-General manager Mike Rizzo said Thursday a fourth player has been deemed a “likely positive.”
-He has not identified any of the players involved.
+General manager Mike Rizzo said Thursday a fourth Nationals player had been deemed a “likely positive.”
+Rizzo has not identified any of the players involved.

 One of the players had a fever, according to Rizzo, who said the others are not showing symptoms.